draadnl/draad-adreszoeker/README.md

 # Draad Adreszoeker

-Contributors:      Draad Internet &amp; Media B.V.
+Author:      Draad Internet &amp; Media B.V.
 Tags:              block
-Tested up to:      6.8.2
+Tested up to:      6.8
 Stable tag:        2.0.0

+## Short description

+Plugin for adding the 'Adreszoeker' functionality to denhaag.nl

 ## Description

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).

-For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.
+Plugin containing 2 native blocks and 1 legacy block using ACF Blocks for adding the 'Adreszoeker' to any page.
+The 'Adreszoeker' is a tool to lookup what citizens of The Hague can do to save on the energy bill.

+The blocks contain a search field where citizens of The Hague can lookup their address and then retrieve the accompanying advice

 ## Changelog

 ### 2.0.0

 - Added import page for the addresses database table under Tools
-- Added new Gutenberg block for the adreszoeker form using the The hague design system
+- Added new Gutenberg block for the 'Adreszoeker' form using the The hague design system
-- Added new Gutenberg block for the adreszoeker output using the The hague design system
+- Added new Gutenberg block for the 'Adreszoeker' output using the The hague design system

 ### 1.0.0